MrSmith33/love-tetris/README.md

 All settings are located in __data.lua__ in __rules__ table.
 You can also edit __block__ and __colors__ tables.

-###TODO's:
-- Random generators
+###What can be added:
 - Sticky and cascade gravity
 - Piece holding
-- Scoring system and combos
+- Score combos
 - Additional optional figures
-- Customizable color scheme
+- Predefined color schemes
-- Difficulty encreasing
 - Choosable game modes
 - Settings screen and game menu

-###Done in head version:
+###Version 0.8:
 - Configurable number of figure previews
+- Scoring system.
+- Difficulty system.
+You can edit difficulty_modifier in rules table.

 ###Version 0.7
 - Configurable key autorepeat